Use Performance Analyzer to examine report element performance in Power BI Desktop

 When Power BI processes queries and their associated metadata, the processing of the query can be impacted by the complexity of the schema, the number of tables in the database(s), the complexity of the relationships between them, and the number of foreign key constraints on the tables.
 Such complexity can result in initial delays in returning or rendering a report.

 You can select Refresh visuals in the Performance Analyzer pane to refresh all visuals on the current page of the report and thereby have Performance Analyzer gather information about all such visuals.

 You can also refresh individual visuals.
 When Performance Analyzer is recording, you can select Analyze this visual, found in the top-right corner of each visual, to refresh that visual and capture its performance information.

 You can save the information that Performance Analyzer creates about a report by selecting the Export button.
 Selecting Export creates a .json file with information from the Performance Analyzer pane.

-For more information about Power BI Desktop, and how to get started, check out the following articles.
+For more information about Power BI Desktop and how to get started, see the following articles.